2acoin/2acoin-docs/api/wallet-rpc-api.md

 }
 ```

-`getFeeInfo()` method retrieves the fee and address (if any) that that TurtleCoind walletd is connecting to is using.
+`getFeeInfo()` method retrieves the fee and address (if any) of the 2ACoind the 2acoin-service is connecting to.
 This fee will automatically be added to any transactions sent by sendTransaction() or sendDelayedTransaction().
 Note it does not apply to sendFusionTransaction().

 No input.